Classical computational simulation of the FeMo-cofactor model to chemical accuracy and its implications: Ground state estimation for FeMo-co active space models

 \subsection{Large active space models}

-To investigate the effect of dynamical correlation not captured in the minimal LLDUC model, we construct a series of larger active space models and perform spin unrestricted Hartree-Fock and coupled cluster calculations (up to singles and doubles and perturbative triples).
+To investigate the effect of dynamical correlation not captured in the minimal LLDUC model, we construct a series of larger active space models and perform spin unrestricted Hartree-Fock and coupled cluster calculations (up to singles and doubles and perturbative triples) with the same cluster geometry, charge and ligands as the ones used for the LLDUC model, built from PDB 3U7Q.